cosimo/TheGlobe/README.md

 ## Are you planning to add the ISS to the simulation?

-Yes!
-At least try to.
+The ISS is in there already.

-NASA has [public ephemeris files](https://spotthestation.nasa.gov/trajectory_data.cfm) for the ISS that should be reasonably easy to use to render accurate position and velocity of the ISS in this simulation.
+NASA has [public ephemeris files](https://spotthestation.nasa.gov/trajectory_data.cfm) for the ISS that are parsed and used to calculate the live position and velocity of the ISS.
+The station's scale is also correct, so that means that unless you know exactly where the ISS is, it won't be easy to find it :-)

 ## Licensing Information

 Copyright © Kahoot!
 ASA 2022.
+All rights reserved.
+Copyright © Cosimo Streppone 2023.
 All rights reserved.

 This project’s source code is licensed under the 3-clause BSD license (see [LICENSE](./LICENSE) file in this distribution or online at [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause)).